 Playing Time: 30-45 min.

 Sagrada is a gorgeous game.
-In Sagrada, players use different colored dice to form stain glass windows.
+In Sagrada, players use different colored dice to form stained glass windows.
 Sagrada is an interesting game that has a high replayability value.
 Each player receives a board with a set pattern on it.
 Every turn, players will draft dice and attempt to complete the patterns on their boards worth the highest amount of points.

 It’s not as simple as putting down the prettiest dice into a pattern.
 Dice can only be placed in certain locations.
 Only specific colors and numbers of pips can be placed in any spot.
 Every die placed will further affect your board, making your initial choices easy but progressively harder as the game continues.